Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: Eye Diagrams

 \section{Eye Diagrams}

-The oscilloscope was used to analyze jitter and eye diagrams.
-The eye diagram is a visual representation of the signal sliced up and overlaid to show multiple time intervals in the signal, and may influence the bit error rate.
+An oscilloscope was used to analyze jitter and eye diagrams.
+The eye diagram is a visual representation of the signal, with repeated cycles overlaid to show multiple time intervals of the signal.
+This can show the causes of the bit error rate.
 Fig. \ref{eyediagram} displays the eye diagram of the output signal under the CFR setup, obtained from an oscilloscope with input frequencies of 10~kHz, 100~kHz, and 1~MHz.
 The number of unit intervals overlaid on the eye diagram for analysis is 3.8~k, 19.6~k, and 73.3~k.
-The signal undergoes attenuation by a 3~dB attenuator and is then amplified by the preamplifier with a gain of 2000, resulting in an approximate overall amplification factor of 1678.
-The cross-talk behavior is observed in the middle of the waveform, indicated by the break in the solid line at 10~kHz.
+The signal undergoes attenuation by a 3~dB attenuator and is amplified by 2000 by a preamplifier, resulting in an approximate overall amplification factor of 1678.
+Cross-talk is observed between the input and output waveforms, as a small break in the middle of the 10~kHz output waveform.